Want online customers from all over the world? Then your website will need to speak their language.

 - You ultimately optimize your website presence for maximum global reach and sales.

 With its ability to automate the implementation of hreflang tags and render high-quality machine translations of content, Weglot is the ideal translation solution for webmasters who want to take their WordPress website to the world stage.
-Sign up for a free trial to try Weglot.
+It supports over 100 languages including Spanish, German, Arabic, Sinhala, Afrikaans etc. Sign up for a free trial to try Weglot.